 Please note, ECOS3901, ECOS3902, ECOS3903 and ECOS3904 require the completion of additional prerequisites/corequisites outside of those prerequisite units of study listed for this major.

 Please check Table A for details of the unit prerequisites, corequisites and other requirements.

 The School of Economics has a challenging and rewarding honours program.
 It provides our students with considerable experience in undertaking research, in developing their writing skills and in structuring arguments.
 Preparation for the final honours year in Economics at the University of Sydney begins in the second year of the undergraduate degree, with dedicated honours program units in both the second and third year.
 Entry into the Economics honours program is also possible in the third and fourth years, but the entry criteria are higher for students who take this pathway than for students who begin in their second year.
 Students entering in later years will also need to complete some units from the second and third years of the honours program, as detailed below.

 University of Sydney students who begin and/or complete their three year degree mid-year can also enter the honours program and, at the end of their three year degree, can progress straight into their final honours year in second semester.
 To be eligible these students must have completed the required units in the honours pathway by the start of the same calendar year, and must attend the thesis class throughout that calendar year.
-This requires accelerated progression through the 2nd and 3rd year honours program.
+This requires accelerated progression through the second and third year honours program.